MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-hfss-content.md

 ### Notes about the tests

 The tests for the Pedestrian model compare the use of CPUs to the use of GPUs.
 The 32-vCPU EPYC 7V73X processor is used as a baseline for these tests.
-The tests for the Autonomous Vehicular Radar_ADP and Urban_city models, for which step sizes are smaller, requires more computation time.
-Only GPU scaleup is shown for these two models, using the elapsed time with one GPU as a baseline.
+The tests for the Autonomous Vehicular Radar_ADP and Urban_city models, for which step sizes are smaller, require more computation time.
+Only GPU scaleup is shown for these two models.
+The elapsed time with one GPU is used as a baseline.

 ## Azure cost